rullmann/bundlewrap--fedora-nfs-server/README.md

-# bundlewrap-fedora-nfs-server
+# bundlewrap-nfs-server

-`bundlewrap-fedora-nfs-server` installs various packages and services required for running an NFS server.
+`bundlewrap-nfs-server` installs various packages and services required for running an NFS server.
 Additionally it is possible to to define 1 to n exports.

 (!)
 Please note that this bundle doesn't work on CentOS and RHEL 7 die to this bug: https://bugs.centos.org/view.php?id=9753